plstcharles/thelper/docs/src/faq.rst

 How do I...
 -----------

-This section is still a work in progress; see the use case examples :ref:`[here] <user-guide:Use Case Examples>` for a list of code snippets and tutorials on how to use the framework.
+This section is still a work in progress; see the use case examples :ref:`[here] <use-cases>` for a list of code snippets and tutorials on how to use the framework.
+For high-level documentation, refer to the :ref:`[user guide] <user-guide>`.